cpske/ISP/assignment/ku-polls/iteration3.md

 Add user authentication and allow each user only 1 vote per poll.

-User authentication will be done using boring old username-password authorization, which Django calls "ModelBackend".
+User authentication is done using boring old username-password authorization, which Django calls "ModelBackend".

 Behavior to add or modify is:

 - Only an authenticated user can submit a vote
 - Anyone can view the list of polls or poll results (same as before)
-- A user can change his vote on a poll, and his new vote replaces his old vote.
-He can only change his vote during a poll's voting period.
+- A user can change his vote on a poll during the voting period, and his new vote replaces his old vote.
+- A user can change his vote only during a poll's voting period.
-- If a user selects a poll he already voted for, the of choices shows his previous vote
+- If a user selects a poll he already voted for, the list of choices shows which choice he/she previously selected.
+For example, a radio button is pre-selected for his previous vote.

 - (Optional) Add logging of these events: